concussionjs/concussionjs-core/README.md

 * __Step 7__: Reload your HTML file to see the page populated with your newly created records
 ![see results](https://s3.amazonaws.com/www.concussionjs.com/img/screenshot-results.png)

-### VOILA -- now you have database backed, dynamic web page without the headaches of traditional web development
+### Voila -- now you have database backed, dynamic web page without the headaches of traditional web development

 ### Supporting JavaScript API ###